grawlixes/binary-xyphos/README.md

 information below text level; in Binary Xyphos, I'm compressing at the binary level.
 This showcases both my program's efficiency and my top-tier project naming skills.

+# overhead
+To be honest, I actually don't know how much better the overhead will be for Binary Xyphos vs. original Xyphos.
+The original Xyphos just placed a lot of text representing the redundancy dictionary in the top part, where Binary Xyphos will place some bit-level header in all .xyp files.
+This leads me to believe that Binary Xyphos will have less overhead in compressed files, but I won't know just how much until I get a little further.

 # info
 See this link for more information: https://www2.cs.duke.edu/csed/poop/huff/info/